i-AshishKumar/-Flipr-Hackathon-Fullstack-App/README.md

 * In Companies tab there will be a dropdown menu with 5 companies upon choosing one their respective data and chart will be displayed.
 * After accessing the data, the user can log out using the logout button in the top right corner of the nav bar.

-All API endpoints can be accessed through the list below:
+All Data Access API endpoints can be accessed through the list below:

 >[https://stockindex.up.railway.app/api/bse/](https://stockindex.up.railway.app/api/bse/)